jpgaghan/AmazonSQL/README.md

 7. If you can't get the table to display properly after a few hours, then feel free to go back and just add `total_profit` to the `departments` table.

-   * Hint: You may need to look into aliases in MySQL.
+   * Hint: You may need to look in.

    * Hint: You may need to look into GROUP BYs.